-- Provided accounting research and consultations on various accounting, financial reporting and tax matters; - Addressed not-for-profit tax and accounting considerations; - Prepared tax returns; - Addressed various accounting, financial and operating inquiries from Participants; - Developed and maintained quarterly and annual operating and financial budgets, including budget to actual fluctuation analyses; - Addressed accounting and financial reporting matters relating to the transition from CAT NMS, LLC to Consolidated Audit Trail, LLC, including supporting the dissolution of CAT NMS, LLC; - Supported compliance with the CAT NMS Plan; - Worked with and provided support to the Operating Committee and various CAT working groups; - Prepared monthly, quarterly and annual financial statements; - Supported the annual financial statement audits by an independent auditor; - Reviewed historical costs from inception; and - Provided accounting and financial information in support of SEC filings.
+- Addressed various accounting, financial and operating inquiries from Participants; - Developed and maintained quarterly and annual operating and financial budgets, including budget to actual fluctuation analyses; - Addressed accounting and financial reporting matters relating to the transition from CAT NMS, LLC to Consolidated Audit Trail, LLC, including supporting the dissolution of CAT NMS, LLC; - Supported compliance with the CAT NMS Plan; - Worked with and provided support to the Operating Committee and various CAT working groups; - Prepared monthly, quarterly and annual financial statements; - Supported the annual financial statement audits by an independent auditor; - Reviewed historical costs from inception; and - Provided accounting and financial information in support of SEC filings.

 Accounting Firm: Grant Thornton LLP ("Grant Thornton").
 In February 2020, CAT LLC determined to engage an independent accounting firm, Grant Thornton, to complete the audit of CAT LLC's financial statements, in accordance with the requirements of the CAT NMS Plan.
 CAT LLC interviewed this firm as well as another potential accounting firm to audit CAT LLC's financial statements, considering a variety of factors in its analysis, including the relevant expertise and fees of each of the firms.
-CAT LLC determined that Grant Thornton was well-qualified for the proposed role given the balance of these considerations.
+CAT LLC determined that Grant Thornton was well-qualified for the proposed role given the balanace [sic] of these considerations.
 Grant Thornton's fixed fee rate compensation arrangement was reasonable and appropriate, and in line with the market rates charged for these types of accounting services.
-The fees for these services were paid by

-CAT LLC to Grant Thornton.
+The fees for these services were paid by CAT LLC to Grant Thornton.